-Habitas is one of the most exclusive beach hotels and Beach Clubs in Tulum, with a lovely homey feel.
-You will have a wonderful beach club experience while you’re at Habitas while also feeling like you’re at home.
+Habitas has a lovely homey feel and one of Tulum’s most exclusive beach hotels and Beach Clubs.
+You will have a wonderful beach club experience at Habitas while feeling like you’re at home.

 If you’re not staying at Habitas but want to access their lovely beach, you can do so after having a wonderful meal in this restaurant.

 Minimum Spend: $50 USD/1000 Pesos

-Playa Paraiso Beach Club (north beach)
+6. Playa Paraiso Beach Club (North Beach)

-Since it’s located on one of the most beautiful beaches of Tulum, El Paraiso Hotel Beach club has one of the most memorable experiences to offer.
+Since it’s located on one of the most beautiful beaches of Tulum, El Paraiso Hotel Beach Club has one of the most memorable experiences to offer.
 It opens up at 10 in the morning and closes again at 6 in the evening.

 Minimum Spend: $50-150 USD/1000-3000 Pesos (varies depending on the time of year)

 Lio Malca, an art dealer from New York, decided to turn it into a resort.
-Now it has a black and white bar, a chandelier room, and a hanging couch (which is quite famous on Instagram).
+Now, it has a black and white bar, a chandelier room, and a hanging couch (which is quite famous on Instagram).

 Minimum Spend: $160 USD/3000 Pesos for a Day pass (includes $110/2200 Pesos credit for food and drinks)

-Villa Las Estrellas
+8. Villa Las Estrellas